F4075/F4075/README.md

 Once submitted an issue to change the score, please wait for 15 seconds and refresh the page for the change to take effect.

 Will the score be positive or negative?
 Who knows?

+---

+Thanks for visiting my profile!
+Hope you enjoyed it! 🚀